Drive-up Starbucks coming to Target locations nationwide

 The customer can then click “I’m Here” in the Target app, letting the store know they have pulled into the curbside pickup spot.

-Both the Drive Up and Starbucks order will be delivered directly to the customer’s vehicle.
+Both the Drive Up and Starbucks orders will be delivered directly to the customer’s vehicle.

 - California (select stores)